 Our named executive officers, as well as other executive officers, are eligible to participate in our Cash Incentive Bonus Plan (Bonus Plan) which is an annual bonus program intended to reward our named executive officers for meeting objective or subjective performance goals for a fiscal year.
 The Bonus Plan provides for cash payments based upon the attainment of performance targets established by the Compensation Committee, which may relate to financial and operational measures or objectives with respect to the Company.
 Each executive officer who is selected to participate in the Bonus Plan will have a target bonus opportunity set for each performance period.

-With respect to performance in fiscal year 2022, the target bonus opportunity as a percentage of base salary for each of Mr. Schor, Dr. Aftab, and Dr. Galimi were 50%, 40%, and 40%, respectively.
+With respect to performance in fiscal year 2023, the target bonus opportunity as a percentage of base salary for each of Messrs.
+Schor, Harvey, and Healey were 55%, 40%, and 40%, respectively.

-The 2022 corporate goals used in our 2022 Cash Incentive Bonus Plan were proposed by management, and reviewed and approved by our Compensation Committee and our board of directors in January 2022.
+The 2023 corporate goals used in our 2023 Cash Incentive Bonus Plan were proposed by management, and reviewed and approved by our Compensation Committee and our board of directors in January 2023.
 Our board of directors considered and assigned a relative weight to each corporate goal to appropriately focus efforts on achievements that were intended to enhance stockholder value.

-Based on the Company's achievement of certain performance goals and metrics related to our 2022 corporate objectives, the Compensation Committee determined that the bonuses would be paid at 110% of target for each named executive officer and paid in the amounts as set forth above in the Summary Compensation Table.
+Based on the Company's achievement of certain performance goals and metrics related to our 2023 corporate objectives, the Compensation Committee determined that the bonuses for executives, including our named executive officers, would be paid at 75% of target and paid in the amounts as set forth above in the Summary Compensation Table.